 “Some proposals could allow governments to justify the censorship of legitimate speech, or even cut off Internet access in their countries,” Vint Cerf, whose title is Google’s chief Internet evangelist, said in a Dec.
 2 blog post.

-Google has four members on the U.S. delegation to the conference, which also includes representatives of Microsoft, AT&T Inc. (T), and Verizon Communications Inc. (VZ) Kramer, who’s leading the delegation, is a former Vodafone Group Plc executive.
+Google has four members on the U.S. delegation to the conference, which also includes representatives of Microsoft, AT&T Inc. (T:US), and Verizon Communications Inc. (VZ:US) Kramer, who’s leading the delegation, is a former Vodafone Group Plc executive.

 The U.S. House of Representatives yesterday joined the Senate in passing a non-binding resolution that calls on U.S. officials to continue promoting an Internet free from government control and advancing the current, decentralized model of Internet governance.